Strikes on Wednesday 1 February will disrupt daily life - No 10

 The spokesman also said the announcement of an ambulance workers' strike on 10 February was "deeply concerning".

-"We are putting in place significant mitigations, which have previously helped reduce some of the impact of these strikes," he said, and urged unions to reconsider.
+"We are putting in place significant mitigations, which have previously helped reduce some of the impact of these strikes," he said, urging unions to reconsider.

 Have you been affected by issues covered in this story?
 Get in touch by emailing haveyoursay@bbc.co.uk.